Holders Real Madrid Face Dortmund And Liverpool In New-look Champions League - UrduPoint

 Holders Real Madrid Face Dortmund And Liverpool In New-look Champions League

-Monaco, (APP - UrduPoint / Pakistan Point News - 29th Aug, 2024) Holders Real Madrid will face Liverpool away and host Borussia Dortmund in a repeat of last season's final in the league stage of the new-look Champions League, the draw for which took place on Thursday.
+Monaco, (APP - UrduPoint / Pakistan Point News - 30th Aug, 2024) The draw for the league stage of the new-look UEFA Champions League took place on Thursday, throwing up a series of heavyweight fixtures including a trip for holders Real Madrid to Liverpool and a repeat of last season's final between the Spanish giants and Borussia Dortmund.

 Every team will play eight games against eight different opponents in the new format of Europe's elite club competition, with all 36 clubs now pooled together into one league rather than split into groups.